What is the overall objective of ResearchMatch.org?

 What does it cost to use ResearchMatch?

-ResearchMatch is a not-for-profit activity and provided for free to OHSU researchers.
+ResearchMatch is a not-for-profit activity and provided at no cost to OHSU researchers.
 OCTRI facilitates access for OHSU researchers.

 What is required to use ResearchMatch as a recruitment tool?